ebuchman/blog/content/posts/uoa-origins.md

     silver mines but where silver's monetization was less developed.
 Hence the emergence of a silver arbitrage trade.

-[^fiat-loop]: The fiat loop is emphasized heavily by MMT and chartalist schools
+[^fiat-loop]: The fiat loop is emphasized heavily by MMT and Chartalist schools
     of money.
 While this loop between individual and State no doubt plays a critical role, it implies a narrow focus on the political form of money, at the expense of the anthropological form.
-Or we could say, on inside money vs outisde money.
+Or we could say, on inside money vs outside money.
 This is no doubt motivated by a world where the dominant outside money is actually just the liabilities of a central bank.
-    How the accounting done by the anthropological/outisde money comes to be embedded in that of political/inside money is a profound problem.
+    How the accounting done by the anthropological/outside money comes to be embedded in that of political/inside money is a profound problem.
 The MMT crowd is inclined to delegate the relevant accounting largely to processes of government spending, but this is almost certainly insufficient.
-Beyond just thinking about the fiat loop, it is worth looking for loops that might exist throughout the trade eeconomy, accounting for other aspects of reproduction.
+Beyond just thinking about the fiat loop, it is worth looking for loops that might exist throughout the trade economy, accounting for other aspects of reproduction.
     It turns out these loops exist in [significant proportions](https://cofi.informal.systems/FAQ#how-much-trade-credit-is-in-cycles), and can
     provide the foundation for [new systems of collaborative debt